natashaclerkin/singularartistsMS1/README.md

 - Evidence of promotional work

 #### This project is the best way to achieve their goals because:
-- Most promoter websites increase the cognitive load on the user.
+Most promoter websites increase the cognitive load on the user.
 This website enables effortless navigation through the pages building assurance and directing the user towards the contact elements.

+#### User Stories

+1. **_As a Venue Manager,_** I want to find out the artists the promoter works with so that I can decide if there is potential to reach capacity and sell-out nights at our venue.
+2. **_As a Venue Manager,_** I want to discover what experience the company has so that I can evaluate if they have enough expertise to work with our venue.
+3. **_As a Venue Manager,_** I want to check out their social media channels to view their current promotional activity to see if they can successfully market events.
+4. **_As an Artist/Agent,_** I want to learn about the type of artists the promoter is working with so that I can view previous marketing strategies and the ability to potentially promote our future gigs.
+5. **_As an Artist/Agent,_** I want to view the company history as I want to work with an experienced promoter who is well connected within the industry.
+6. **_As a Ticketing Agent,_** I want to learn about the promoter’s artists and venues so that I can evaluate ticket sales potential.
+7. **_As a Ticketing Agent/Artist/Agent/Venue Manager,_** I want to find out if the promoter is reputable, credible and approachable in order to potentially be able to build a long-term relationship.

 ### Scope
 To achieve the strategy goals, I wanted to include the following features in this production release:
-- Carousel - Using emotive imagery of live gigs to signify popularity and successful events.
-The larger the crowd displayed in the imagery, the greater the indication of high revenue/success for potential clients.
-- Embed social media feeds & Spotify playlist - Showcase promotional activity and create buzz for clientbase.

-Due to time restraints I was unable to include the following but hope to implement the following features in a future release:
-- Blog - To provide updates of upcoming events, and artists' news.
-- Live Chat app - To provide instant connection between the user and company with high visibility on the site.
+- **Header** containing company logo and navigation bar
+- **Carousel** using powerful imagery of current artists at live gigs
+- **Company image and info** detailing experience in the industry
+- **Clientlist** with artist bio and links to social media
+- **List of upcoming events** linking to ticketing provider
+- Simple **Contact Form**
+- **Footer** containing links to social media

 ### Structure

 I decided to create a single page website incorporating only the necessary actions and info required by the ideal users to reduce cognitive overload.
 The navigation bar would include the links to all four sections on the right and the company logo/home link placed on the left to follow industry standard and create familiarity with the user.
 This allows the user to easily learn and understand the structure and effortlessly navigate through the site when using it for the first time.
 I decided that the links would also be strategically placed in the intended journey the user should follow. i.e. About->Artists->Events->Contact.
-This would allow the user to learn about the experience the promoter has, their credibility in the industry with the artists they represent, the large number of events presented gaining the trust of the user propelling them towards the contact section.
+This would allow the user to learn about the experience the promoter has, their credibility in the industry with the artists they represent, the large number of events presented in order to gain the user's trust propelling them towards the contact form.

 ### Skeleton
 - [Wireframes](assets/wireframes/wireframes.pdf "Singular Artists Wireframes"): Website contains 4 sections; About (Who We Are), Artists (Who We Represent), Events and a Get In Touch section.
 I had originally thought about creating a website with a homepage and 4 separate pages but later decided to compile all sections into a single page website to create a better flow.
-- Fixed navigation bar and footer.
-Nav bar contains links pointing to each individual section and the footer contains contact, copyright info and Social Media icons.
-I also wanted to add a link to allow the user to jump back to the top instead of scrolling to help with UX.
+**Please note the finalised website contains slight variations to the original wireframe**

 ### Surface

 The company logo incorporates the vibrant dual colours of white and bright pink.
 The promoters selected the striking colours to convey a sense of confidence and excitement as a reflection of their industry.
-I wanted the brand colours to feature as the accent colours in the CTA's to connect the brand with the actions taken by the user.
+I wanted the brand colours to feature as the hover/accent colours in the CTA's to connect the brand with the actions taken by the user.
 To allow the CTA's and brand colours to stand out and gain the attention of the user, I wanted to keep the majority of the site monochrome with black and white text and teal to tie the colours together.
 This also allows the website to appear less cluttered and minimalistic adding to the overall UX.
 This color scheme was chosen to create a sleek and modern feel in keeping with the brand.

- typography and design elements will be used?
+I wanted to use the Montserrat font and sans serif back up fonts to represent the brand to maintain the clean-cut image.

 ## Features